fathym/eac/docs/getting-started/03 - npm-tailwind-react.md

 fathym eac projects applications preview {project-lookup} {app-lookup}
 ```

-This will override the previous build pipeline and GitHub action.
-Kicking off an automatic build that once complete will deploy the latest version of our application out for preview.
+This will override the previous build pipeline and GitHub action, kicking off an automatic build that once complete will deploy the latest version of our application for preview.

 ## Adding google analytics tracking and other thrid party libraries

 ## Bonus - working with the CLI

 As you may have noticed, there is a lot of nesting and relationships to work with.
-It is possible, in many cases with the CLI, to set an "active" value.
+It is possible in many cases with the CLI, to set an "active" value.
 Take for example the following commands.

 ```cli
 fathym eac projects create "My First Project"